 In the phrase is more necessary Paul leaves out the implied words "than departing" because he knows that his readers will understand them from the context.
 If this would be unclear in your language, consider supplying these omitted words in your translation.
-Alternative translation: "is more necessary than departing" (See: Ellipsis)
+Alternate translation: "rather than departing is more necessary" (See: Ellipsis)